quic/aimet-model-zoo/zoo_torch/Docs/EfficientNet-lite0.md

 - TF was used for activation quantization scheme
 - Batch norm folding and Adaround have been applied on optimized efficientnet-lite checkpoint
 - [Conv - Relu6] layers has been fused as one operation via manual configurations
-- 2K Images from ImageNet validation dataset (2 images per class) are used as calibration dataset
+- 4K Images from ImageNet training dataset (4 images per class) are used as calibration dataset
 - Standard ImageNet validation dataset are usef as evaluation dataset